EdwardZH/OpenMatch_docs/get_started/quickstart.rst

 Traditional IR models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We extract several classic IR features, and train learning-to-rank
+models, such as RankSVM, Coor-Ascent, on ClueWeb09-B, Robust04 and
+TREC-COVID datasets with 5 fold cross-validation.
+All the results can be
+found in our `paper <https://arxiv.org/abs/2012.14862>`__ of ACL 2021.

+The features consists of Boolean AND; Boolean OR; Coordinate match;
+Cosine similarity of bag-of-words vectors; TF-IDF; BM25; language models
+with no smoothing, Dirichlet smoothing, JM smoothing, and two-way
+smoothing.
+More details are available at
+`classic\_extractor <../OpenMatch/extractors/classic_extractor.py>`__.

 OpenMatch provides several classic IR feature extractors.
 Document collection is needed for the creation of inverted dict.
 The parameter "docs" is a dict for all documents: "docs[docid] = doc".

 .. code:: python